eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 intentionally implemented poorly from a test automation point of view.
 The UI simulates typical issues test automation developers face when they write tests for modern websites.

-## How to Read Exercise Files

-All exercise files start with an introduction followed by the actual exercise.

-A general overview of the exercise is given first, followed by more detailed step-by-step instructions.
-If you want a little challenge, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
-The step-by-step instructions also explain some steps about _why_ they are done as they are done in the exercise.

-The step-by-step instructions are divided into SeleniumLibrary and Browser sections separately.

-**Each exercise is summarized in bold text at the beginning.**

-All exercises have some explanation on why some things are done as they are in normal paragrahs.

-- All exercise steps are bulleted.
-The bulleted points summarize the previous paragraphs as small individual tasks. **To finish the exercise, it's sufficient to read only the bulleted steps.** All other text is just narrative and explanations as to why things are done as they are.

-> Quoted blocks indicate "nice to know" stuff and can be safely ignored.
-> They won't affect the outcome of the exercise, but generally include
-> additional information the training doesn't handle.
->
-> :bulb: If a quoted paragraph begins with a lightbulb, it tells that
-> it's a hint for the test step.

 ## Prerequisites

 You should already have Python 3.x. pip, and Robot Framework 3.2